juhasev/sample-ninja-help/sub-panel-box.md

-# Sub-panels
+# Sub panel

-This is where the Panel owner can create or divide any panel into multiple independent communities each with their own independent look and feel for all their communications.
-The first Sub Panel listed is the default panel within the system.
+Each sub panel is its own independent community each with their own independent look and feel for all their communications.

-Each panel has three tabs that allows the user to configure Email templates, configure all landing pages and edit settings specific to that sub-panel.
-These are in the top right of the individual sub-panel environment.
+Click on the top buttons to configure **Email templates**, **Landing Pages** and **Settings**.
+Sub Panel logo can be changed simply by clicking on the logo or the upload button (if logo has not yet been uploaded).

-**Sub-panel Logo** This can be uploaded by clicking on the Upload logo that appears on the Bottom right of the logo when moused over
+> Sub Panel logos should be uploaded in PNG format and they should be supplied 900px x 300px size.
+Depending on your landing page / email template design you might want to upload logo with transparent background.